Skip to content

 DAC and ACC: Limited 1.6T Path

-• DAC at 1.6T faces tighter signal integrity margins, potentially reducing maximum reach below today's 3 meters
+• DAC at 1.6T faces tighter signal integrity margins, potentially reducing max reach below today's 3 meters

-• The passive copper approach that works at 800G may not reliably transmit 1.6T signals at the same distance
+• Passive copper approach that works at 800G may not reliably transmit 1.6T signals

 • ACC retimer technology will require updated chip generations for 1.6T lane rates